-Wifi is also included in the a6000 which makes it super simple to grab images from the camera using the Sony PlayMemories App.
+Wifi is also included in the α6000 which makes it super simple to grab images from the camera using the Sony PlayMemories App.
 Wifi is a great feature for beginners who are familiar with editing and posting form their phone.
 Sadly there are no cameras with Instagram upload so wifi will have to do.
 This is why we recommend cameras with wifi since it can be cumbersome to use a computer for uploading.
 The Wifi capability also allows you to get apps through the PlayMemories app for the camera including things like long exposure, time-lapse and night-photography.
-Additionally it has NFC built in for transfering photos with a tap to Android phones.
+Additionally it has NFC built in for transferring photos with a tap to Android phones.

-The battery life for the a6000 is about ~310 photos.
+The battery life for the α6000 is about ~310 photos.
 This is a downside of most mirrorless cameras but the batteries are tiny so you can pack a few in your bag.
 So if you plan on buying this camera we recommend picking up a few extra batteries.
 Plus you can charge the battery using a USB cable (or he included AC adapter) which is great since you don’t have to pack another battery charger in your bag.

 - 24 MP APS C CMOS sensor and Focus Sensitivity Range: EV 0 to EV 20 (at ISO 100 equivalent with F2.8 lens attached)